 Users detect most issues, not the monitoring tools or operations staff.
 And the operations staff mostly dig into low-level data, such as application logs, to find the underlying cause.

-Another interesting observation is that application issues are, in many cases, performance-related — there are slow responding applications, but not total blackouts.
+Another interesting observation is that application issues are often performance-related — there are slow-responding applications, but not total blackouts.
 If we add this current state of affairs to the challenges of monitoring applications at the edge, we might get into trouble.
 How can we address application continuity issues for the edge?
 We cannot stick with the situation that we have users at edge sites convincing we have application issues and, after that, tedious digging of application logs at each site.

 To uplift the discussion, let’s look at a generalized flow for resolving application issues: